sambow7/men-stack-session-auth/README.md

 - As our applications grow more complex, with databases and relationships, it becomes vital to ensure that users can interact only with data that’s relevant to their account.

 - Ternary statement ? = if...else

+- Bcrypt = using the bcrypt library, we will perform what’s called a hashing operation which will scramble the user’s password into a difficult-to-decrypt string